-Additionally, we plan to enter the loan market for small and medium-sized companies, looking to address the funding needs of companies with an annual income ranging from Ps.6.0 million to Ps.60 million and with attractive growth prospects.
+Additionally, we plan to enter the small and medium-sized company loan market looking to address the funding needs of companies with an annual income ranging from Ps.6.0 million to Ps.60 million and with attractive growth prospects.

 In order to enhance our comprehensive offering, we will continue to develop products to help companies optimize their cash flow management thus contributing to our objective of increasing our deposit base and increasing number of the transactions made by our clients.
-Along these lines, we launched a new checking collection and custody system, and we began offering leasing products.
+Along these lines, we launched a new checking collection and custody system, and in this quarter we expect to begin offering leasing products.